samuraitruong/bitgo-decryptor/readme.md

 ## Warning

 This script will decrypt your key using passcode on your local.
-The descryption dont by 3rd library , Use at your own risk.
+The descryption is handled by 3rd library.
+Use at your own risk.
 The privateKey and passcode will stay in your terminal history logs so please make sure you clean terminal after use

 ```
 clear